 On 28 May 2020, the IASB issued COVID-19-Related Rent Concessions - amendment to IFRS 16 Leases.
-The amendments provide relief to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the
+The amendments provide relief to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the COVID-19 pandemic.

-COVID-19 pandemic.
 As a practical expedient, a lessee may elect not to assess whether a COVID-19 related rent concession from a lessor is a lease modification.
-A lessee that makes this election accounts for any change in lease payments resulting from the COVID-19 related rent concession the same way it would account for the change under IFRS 16, if the change were not a lease modification.
-The amendment applies to annual reporting periods beginning on or after 1 June 2020.
-Earlier application is permitted.
-Although the Company has received rental concessions in some contracts, this amendment has no impact on the consolidated financial statements of the Company as it has chosen not to apply and does not plan to adopt the practical expedient.
+A lessee that makes this election accounts for any change in lease payments resulting from the COVID-19 related rent concession the same way it would account for the change under IFRS16, if the change were not a lease modification.